aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

      -v
 ```

-Note that the allocation request is forwarded from routing cluster to DGS clusters with Agones multi-cluster allocation feature.
+Note that allocation requests are forwarded from the routing cluster to the DGS clusters with Agones multi-cluster allocation feature.

 ### Open Kubernetes Dashboard
 You can open Kubernetes dashboard to see and manage Kubernetes resources in detail.